Alexander Technique Teacher Training Program

 Taking Time eBook

-Alexander Technique Center of Washington teacher training graduate, Deena Hyatt, at her second lesson in 2009 (left photo) and after completing her training in 2014 (right photo).
+Alexander Technique Center of Washington teacher training graduate, Deena Hyatt, before (left photo) and after teacher training (right photo).

 Alexander Technique teacher trainee before and after photos